Former Trump administration officials: Where are they now?

 Since he announced he was leaving the Trump administration, Spicer has been photographed with fans at Fenway Park and “is angling” to appear on “Saturday Night Live.”
 Spicer was also able to finally meet the pope on Sunday.
 The former press secretary was infamously denied the opportunity to meet Pope Francis during Trump's trip to the Vatican in May.

+“Melissa McCarthy’s depiction of his press briefing performances earned him a spot in Saturday Night Live lore, but it was his role as the architect of the Republican National Committee’s PR strategy that earned him a reputation as one of the party’s most effective and hardest-charging strategists and communicators,” his bio states.

+His speaking topics include: navigating crises, a conservative viewpoint, “an objective look at the philosophies, people and policies making the news” and the Trump administration.

-He has also consistently shared Trump’s tweets and messages of support for the administration on Twitter.
+Spicer has continued to consistently shared Trump’s tweets and messages of support for the administration on Twitter.